-Students who are not permitted to continue in the Practical Nursing Program may appeal the decision by following the MTECH Grievance Procedure.
+Students who are not permitted to continue in the PN program may appeal the decision by following the MTECH process for an Appeal for Policy Variance.

 Tuition Refunds

 MTECH's Refund Policy will apply to all students who are dismissed or withdraw from the program.